scottnonnenberg/blog/pages/posts/2016-06-16-eslint-part-2-contribution.md

 Exploring the rules offered by this plugin, I was happy to see custom regular expressions available, because the default is `camelCase.js`.
 Call me old-school, but I like my `snake_case_file_names.js`.

 But then I encountered its `match-exports` rule.
 I wanted to use it as well, but it was doing a plain comparison between the filename and the exported variable.
 And I'm definitely not about to `var snake_case;`.
 So, time for [a pull request introducing a `transform` option](https://github.com/selaux/eslint-plugin-filenames/pull/9) allowing for '[snake](https://www.npmjs.com/package/lodash.snakecase)', '[kebab](https://www.npmjs.com/package/lodash.kebabcase),' and '[camel](https://www.npmjs.com/package/lodash.camelcase)' casing.

-Still looking for a merge.
+Still looking for a merge on this one too.

 ### [eslint-plugin-immutable](https://github.com/jhusain/eslint-plugin-immutable)